Wint-Thandar/wint-thandar.github.io/_posts/2023-04-15-Earthquake-Data-Preparation-And-Analysis.md

 <br>
 ## 4. Create Reporting Dashboards using Tableau
 The following Reporting Dashboards are created in Tableau Public.
-I will create another post on detailed steps taken to develop these dashboards.
+I created the dashboards with fixed width option, so you will need to scroll them horizontally to view everything if you are using a small screen devices such as a laptop.
+I will create another post on the detailed steps taken to develop these dashboards.
 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Earthquakes_2013-2023_Dashboard/EarthquakesTrackerPage1?:embed=yes&:display_count=yes&:showVizHome=no" width = '1090' height = '900'></iframe>
 <br>